notaryproject/notation/docs/nv2/demo-script.md

 To validate an image, `docker pull` with `docker notary --enabled` will attempt to validate the image, based on the local keys.

-- Get the local manifest:
+- Attempt to pull the `net-monitor:v1` image:
   ```bash
   docker pull $image
   ```